 Periods of highs and lows are an integral part of any economic industry.
 However, it seems that the current slowdown, which is unusual in its intensity, stems from the simultaneous timing of several events that dramatically affect the demand for apartments given the high price level in the market today.

 The most important factor is, of course, the increase in interest rates.
-In order to combat surging inflation, the Bank of Israel has raised the interest rate nine times over the past year, from 0.1 percent on April 22 to 4.5 percent on April 23, and the hand is still tilting.
+To combat surging inflation, the Bank of Israel has raised the interest rate nine times over the past year, from 0.1 percent on April 22 to 4.5 percent on April 23, and the hand is still tilting.
 The zero interest rate that prevailed in the market for more than a decade flooded the Israel real estate market with money and inflated home prices to some of the highest levels in the world.
 Now the increase in the price of money has led to a sharp decline in the public’s purchasing ability.
 Prices are expected to eventually respond, but in the meantime, there is a gap between the ability to purchase and price levels – hence the paucity of transactions.

 A second decelerating factor is the current crisis in the high-tech industry.
 Almost every week we receive news of another tech giant launching a wave of layoffs.
 Although the crisis is on a global scale, few economies are as exposed to fluctuations in the industry as the Israeli economy.
 In 2021, 11% of employment in Israel was in high-tech – the highest rate in the West.
 The high-tech boom in Israel injected a huge amount of capital into the country, swaying the entire economy, including, of course, the real estate industry.
 With the outbreak of the crisis in the high-tech industry in the fourth quarter of 2022, the flow of investments has ceased.
 The consequences of this can be seen in an almost complete halt in residential real estate transactions in Tel Aviv, today one of the most expensive cities in the world, which in recent years attracted a huge number of high-tech professionals.

 This brings us to the third factor in the slowdown of the housing market, which is the government’s attempts to change the system of government, a move that is perceived by some Israelis as an attempt to weaken the court in Israel.
-To those who do not support the advancement of the judicial reform by the current government, the measures that are being promoted are seen as a form of exacerbating the high-tech crisis and discouraging investment in Israel.
+To those who do not support the advancement of judicial reform by the current government, the measures that are being promoted are seen as a form of exacerbating the high-tech crisis and discouraging investment in Israel.
 To these parties, the judicial reform undermines their faith in the country’s future and its long-term prospects.
-Many in the liberal camp, whose share of economic activity is significantly greater than its share of the population, are pondering aloud about the option of emigration, although the point at which most of them will actually do so has not yet arrived.
+Many in the liberal camp, whose share of economic activity is significantly greater than its share of the population, are pondering aloud about the option of emigration, although the point at which most of them will do so has not yet arrived.

 Overall, this is not a situation that encourages property purchases among both local and foreign buyers.
 These three factors, operating together, are pushing the level of demand for apartments in Israel today to a historic low.